 Specialist solicitor gives guidance on dog bite injury cases and the availability of medical treatment

 Recovery for dog bite victims can be a long process.
-Both physical and psychological injuries can require specialist treatment either via the NHS or funded on a privately paying basis through your dog bite personal injury compensation claim.
+Both physical and psychological injuries can require specialist medical treatment either via the NHS or funded on a privately paying basis through your dog bite personal injury compensation claim.
+The Boots website (www.wedmd.boots.com) is a brilliant source of medical advice for a dog bite.

 The first thing any A&E department or hospital will do is wash the wound out.
 After being cleaned, any dead or damaged tissue will be removed.
-Stiches will be used if there is excessive blood loss although in a lot of cases the wound will be left open because of the high risk of infection.
+Stitches will be used if there is excessive blood loss although in a lot of cases the wound will be left open because of the high risk of infection.
 Animal saliva contains millions of bacteria and infection is a major concern for all dog bite victims.

 Some wounds may have resulted in damage to muscles, tendons or nerves which require surgical repair.
 More powerful dogs can bite causing broken bones or injury to joints which require setting or surgery.
 Facial wound or bites to areas of reduced blood flow, such as the ear or nose need special attention.
 Reconstructive surgery may be necessary.